olion500/knowledge-docs/docs/product-planning/2025-06-01-automated-internal-knowledge-workflow-system---development-update.md

 ## Overview

-This document summarizes the development progress of an automated internal knowledge workflow system.
-The system leverages GPT-4 and other tools (Slack, Notion, Confluence) to process existing team communication, providing summaries, Q&A capabilities, and potentially micro knowledge bases.
-The goal is to evolve organically from existing team communication, making knowledge access seamless and intuitive for users.
+The team is developing an automated internal knowledge workflow system leveraging GPT-4 and other tools (Slack, Notion, Confluence, Drive) to extract and organize knowledge from existing communication channels.
+The focus is on enabling users to 'ask' questions and receive accurate responses, with a soft beta planned for mid-July and a full rollout by the end of summer.
+This system aims to reduce the time spent searching for information and improve knowledge sharing within the team.

 ## Key Points

+*   Developing an automated internal knowledge workflow system.
-*   The system is automating internal knowledge workflows by processing existing communication channels.
+*   System extracts knowledge from existing communication channels (Slack, Notion, Confluence, Drive).
-*   GPT-4 is the core technology, with plans for embedding tuning and history-based fine-tuning.
+*   GPT-4 is the core LLM, with plans for embedding tuning and history-based fine-tuning.
-*   The system focuses on enabling users to simply 'ask' and receive accurate responses.
+*   Focus is on enabling users to ask questions and receive accurate responses.
-*   A soft beta is planned for mid-July, with a full rollout targeted for the end of summer.
+*   Soft beta planned for mid-July, full rollout by the end of summer.
-*   The Product Requirements Document (PRD) is located on Notion (link to be added).
+*   Tech stack includes NestJS, Next.js, Tailwind, AWS, and LangChain.
+*   Chunk size is kept under ~1.2K tokens.

 ## Decisions Made

-*   **LLM:** GPT-4 is the core Large Language Model (LLM).
+*   **LLM:** GPT-4 will be the core LLM initially.
 *   **Backend:** NestJS was selected for the backend.
 *   **Frontend:** Next.js & Tailwind were chosen for the frontend.
 *   **Infrastructure:** AWS ECS, RDS, and Redis will be used for infrastructure.
 *   **LLM Orchestration:** LangChain will be used for LLM orchestration.
-*   **Chunk Size:** The chunk size for processing documents is capped at approximately 1.2K tokens.

 ## Action Items

-*   [ ] **Review PRD:** Review the PRD on Notion (assignee: U03TE1JCU5D).
-*   [ ] **Session Handling:** Consider and finalize session handling decisions.
+*   [ ] Finalize session handling decisions.
-*   [ ] **Prompt Patterns:** Solidify prompt patterns for optimal response generation.
+*   [ ] Solidify prompt patterns.
-*   [ ] **Prepare for Early Test Access:** Prepare for early test access next week.
+*   [ ] Share early test access next week.
+*   [ ] Review the PRD on Notion (assignee: ymj02349).
+*   [ ] Nail the core functionality of users being able to 'ask' and receive accurate responses.

 ## Participants

-*   U03TE1JCU5D
+*   ymj02349

 ## Technical Details